Eileen Buckholtz

-Eileen Buckholtz, née Garber (born February 1, 1949) was a United States novelist from 1982 to 1997.
+Eileen Buckholtz (born February 1, 1949) is an American novelist, active from 1982 to 1997.
 She wrote under her married name in collaboration with Ruth Glick, and also in collaboration with her under the pseudonyms of Amanda Lee and Rebecca York until 1997.

 Biography

 Eileen Garber was born in 1949.
 She married Howard Buckholtz, and they had two sons, Ryan and David.
 She lives in Maryland, United States.

 Eileen worked in the Department of Defense from 1970 to 2001.

 Her first published novel was, Love is Elected as Alyssa Howard, a collaborative effort with Ruth Glick, Louise Titchener, and Carolyn Males, they wrote other novel.
 She continued writing Young Adult's novels with Ruth Glick, and romance novels under the pseudonyms of Amanda Lee and Rebecca York until 1997, when she decided to stop writing.

 Since 1994, Eileen has been designing websites and serves as President of Technology Concepts, Inc.